Here’s how you should include skills on a resume like a pro!

 ¿Hablas español? ¡Si!

-Knowing and listing multiple languages on your resume ranges from helpful to essential for client-facing roles.
+Knowing and listing languages on your resume ranges from helpful to essential for client-facing roles.
 Being bilingual also displays intelligence.
-If you are fluent or proficient in another language, you should always mention it on your resume!
+If you’re fluent or proficient in another language, you should shout about it on your resume!

 Expert Tip